ektrah/libsodium-core/CONTRIBUTING.md

 If this is your first contribution, please add your name and email address to the end of the `Contributors.md` file.

 Pull requests will not be merged if we do not have clean builds from our CI system.
 In case of issues with the CI system, the merge will be delayed until the system is corrected.

-#### Style

-In general, we follow standard C# style with one notable exception: no tabs, 2 space indent.
-When making changes, please try to match the style of the existing code.

 #### Unit Tests